intel-iot-devkit/how-to-code-samples/equipment-activity-monitor/python/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a shop-floor equipment activity monitor that:<br>
+Using a compatible Intel-based platform, this project lets you create a shop-floor equipment activity monitor that:<br>
 - tracks equipment usage by monitoring sound and vibration sensors.<br>
 - issues a visual notification whenever the equipment is in use.<br>
 - logs equipment usage using cloud-based data storage.